-24. COMMUNICATING WITH COUNTY BOROUGH OR COUNTY COUNCIL COUNCILLORS a.
-Unless duly authorised no councillor shall:
+24. COMMUNICATING WITH COUNTY BOROUGH OR COUNTY COUNCILLORS

-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the County Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the County Council shall be sent to the ward councillor(s) representing the area of the Council.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the [County Borough] OR [County Council] representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the [County Borough] OR [County Council] shall be sent to the ward councillor(s) representing the area of the Council.